benjaminmoon/benjaminmoon.github.io/_palaeomap/03-true-palaeogeographical-outlines.md

 ---
-last_modified_at: 2021-04-12
+last_modified_at: 2022-01-13
 title: "True Palaeogeographical Outlines"
 ---

-Among the projects included with the GPlates download is the set of palaeogeographical reconstructions by Cao _et al._ (2017) for the last 402 my.
+Among the projects included with the GPlates download is the set of palaeogeographical reconstructions by Cao _et al._ (2017) for the last 402 Ma.
 These are based, and so should align nicely, with the Golonka (2007) model that is used for data in the PBDB, which we'll get to below.
 These data are in `GPlatesSampleData/FeatureCollections/Palaeogeography/Global/`.

 ### Reconstructing Geography with Occurrences